-- 1. Review the information in "Installation guidelines" on page 41, "Handling static-sensitive devices" on page 42, and "Safety information" on page 163. - 2.
+- 1. Review the information in "Installation guidelines" on page 45, "Handling static-sensitive devices" on page 46, and "Safety information" on page 169. - 2.
 Follow any special handling and installation instructions supplied with the battery. - 3.
-Turn off the server (see "Turning off the server" on page 9) and all attached devices and disconnect all power cords and external cables; then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 51 or "Removing the server top cover and bezel (rack configuration)" on page 53). - 4.
-Lift the adapter-retention bracket on top of the adapter-support bracket; then, remove the full-length adapters and plastic dividers (see "Working with adapters" on page 56). - 5.
+Turn off the server (see "Turning off the server" on page 9) and all attached devices and disconnect all power cords and external cables; then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 55 or "Removing the server top cover and bezel (rack configuration)" on page 57). - 4.
+Lift the adapter-retention bracket on top of the adapter-support bracket; then, remove the full-length adapters and plastic dividers (see "Working with adapters" on page 60). - 5.
+Remove the plastic shield covering the bottom portion of the system board. - 6.
 Locate the battery (connector BH1) on the system board.

-- 6. Remove the battery: - a.
+7. Remove the battery:

+- a.
 Use one finger to press the top of the battery clip away from the battery until the battery releases upward from the socket. - b.
 Lift and remove the battery from the socket.

-- 7. Insert the new battery: - a.
-Tilt the battery so that you can insert it into the socket on the side opposite the battery clip. - b.
+8. Insert the new battery:

+- Tilt the battery so that you can insert it into the socket on the side opposite the battery clip. - b.
 Press the battery down into the socket until it clicks into place.
 Make sure the battery clip holds the battery securely.

-8. Reinstall the adapter-support bracket in the server (see "Removing and installing the adapter-support bracket" on page 54).
+- 9. Replace the plastic shield covering the bottom portion of the system board. - 10.
+Reinstall the adapter-support bracket in the server (see "Removing and installing the adapter-support bracket" on page 58).

 Note: You must reinstall the air-baffle assembly when you reinstall the adapter-support bracket.
-Make sure that no cable is under the adapter-support bracket or interferes with the center fans (connector J18).
+Make sure that no cable is under the adapter-support bracket or interferes with the center fans.